JavierSegoviaCordoba/Resource/README.md

 For Resource, you have all Network classes from above mode:

 - Loading
-    - To use at that moment which a loading indicator should appear.
+    - To use at that moment that a loading indicator should appear.
       The resource can be null to show only the indicator, or not null to show the cache too.
 - Cache
     - The resource is getting from a cache, great to use if the network resource has failed